Nanojaw/FRAME/README.md

 #### Basic structure
 `instruction(parameter, parameter)`

-The basic structure of FRAME is built on a system where a built-in instructionhe parameters are surrounded by parenthesis and separated with a comma.
+The basic syntax of FRAME is a system where a built-in instruction takes in parameters which are surrounded by parenthesis and separated with a comma.

-modules for importing code
+Modules for importing code

-structures for clumping variables and functions
+Structures for clumping variables and functions

-block = pointer with size
+Example function for calculating fibonacci numbers

     fn(fib, [x: int], int) {
         if smaller (x, 3)